← All Chapters|Part 3The Operations

 Marshall also claims to have written songs for Britney Spears and numerous other artists.
 He says he designed the creature from the 1988 film Pumpkinhead: "Which is why I made Pumpkinhead look like Pumpkinhead."
 He claims credit for movie concepts, catchphrases, toy ideas, and even interior design suggestions—anything and everything the elite at the cloning station asked him to produce.

-The Production Pressure
+The Production Pressure: Harvesting Loosh

 What started as creative play became forced labor.